What is RSS

-Title and description will tell us what the story is about.
+Title and description will tell you what the story is about.
 Date will tell us when the story was published.
 And link will lead us to the webpage with the original content.

-Usually all updates listed in RSS feed are sorted chronologically, with the latest updates on the top.
-RSS item date will give you an idea of the latest update added to RSS feed.
-If RSS feed doesn't provide a timestamp then you can assume that recent updates are on the top of the list.
+Usually, all updates listed in the RSS feed are sorted chronologically, with the latest updates on the top.
+RSS item date will give you an idea of when was the latest update added to the RSS feed.
+If the RSS feed doesn't provide a timestamp then you can assume that recent updates are on the top of the list.
 And remember, RSS feeds are self-updating.
-As soon as content provider adds an update to his website RSS feed will show it right away.
+As soon as the content provider adds an update to his website RSS feed will show almost immediately.

 A very important question is 'how much content' or 'how many items' are there in each RSS feed.
-It all depends on a content provider and how many latest updates it wants to show.
-It can be 10, 20, 50, 100 or just few RSS items.
-It can be any finite number when new items replace old ones showing you a certain number of latest updates.
+It all depends on the content provider and how many latest updates it wants to show.
+It can be 10, 20, 50, 100 or just a few RSS items.